Re-enactment. 5th July 2021.

 I say - "Counselling, it is as if it is always up to the individual what happens to them.
 But sometimes it really is the others, sometimes the external situation really is that bad.
 So, thinking in terms of a continuum, sometimes I think a client can be held too responsible for how they feel.
 And in PCT therapy I would reflect back a person's concerns about real world events and that can have devastating consequences - that magnifies the person's expressions of powerlessness and fear in the name of helping them to accept their feelings; in effect creating a horrible feedback loop that will drown out any hope."

-There is a long pause here followed by:
+There is a long pause here followed by his recommendation that I read an article he published on his website.

-At this point - as he goes on to talk about childhood and how memories are changed in the present I believe that I hear personal memory - his memories - I hear an emphasis on developmental impact.
-But mostly I feel it, and begin to see myself a privileged position...should I be annoyed, or concerned?
+At this point - as he goes on to talk about his childhood and how memories are changed in the present I am hearing his personal memory.
+I hear his emphasis on developmental impact.
+But mostly I feel it, and begin to see myself a privileged position...should I be annoyed, or concerned - That I hear more about him than he hears about me?